qwc-services/qwc-services.github.io/src/topics/MultiTenancy.md

 * The database URL (`postgresql:///?service=qwc_configdb`) will determine whether a shared or sperate configuration database is used for each tenant.
 * The `qwc2_config_file`, `qwc2_index_file`, `qwc2_base_dir` and `qwc2_path` paths will determine whether the viewer build/configuration is shared or separate for each tenant.
+* To use a separate assets folder for each tenant, you can set an appropriate `assetsPath` in the `qwc2_config_file` of each tenant.
 * The various service URLs in the `mapViewer` configuration and in other service configurations need to match what is expected in the `api-gateway` configuration.

 ## `tenantConfig` template